This post may contain affiliate links. Please read my disclosure.

 It’s minty, It’s chocolaty, It’s green, It’s cool and creamy!
 It might be a PERFECT dessert.

-- Prepare brownie recipe according to instructions and cool completely.
-Cut brownies into bite sized pieces.
+- Cut prepared brownies into bite sized pieces.

-- Combine vanilla pudding, milk (*amount according to package), and mint extract.
-Mix well to combine or use a blender to gently mix.
+- Combine vanilla pudding mix, milk (*amount according to package), and mint extract.
+Whisk well to combine or use a blender to gently mix.
 Add food coloring until desired color is reached.
-Store in refrigerator until brownies are cooled and pudding is set.
+Store in refrigerator until pudding is set.

 - If using whole Ande's mints, roughly chop them.